Ella-e/remember-me/README.md

 Our project is constructed with [Next.js](https://nextjs.org/) framework.
 The authentication and storage features are supported by [Firebase](https://firebase.google.com/).
 The hosting is done by [Vercel](https://vercel.com/dashboard).

+To build the project locally, run:
+`npm install`
+then run:
+`npm run dev`

 Visit our website at [here](https://remember-me-one.vercel.app/)

 <!-- To learn more about Next.js, take a look at the following resources: